lextm/jekyll-theme-chirpy/_posts/2015-11-6-some-gaps-in-microsoft-asp-net-iis-stack-and-why-jexus-steps-in-for-the-community.md

 Microsoft attempts to solve this by

-1. Allowing some important settings to be configured in VS. That’s quite a limited set of settings.
+1. Allowing some important settings to be configured in VS. That's quite a limited set of settings.
 1. Providing command line tools (appcmd and so on).
-That’s still not easy to use, as not everyone knows the command line tools.
+That's still not easy to use, as not everyone knows the command line tools.

 IIS Manager could not be easily changed to support IIS Express because it has a tight dependency on IIS itself in every design (module organization, MWA dependency, permission control).

-IIS Express has its own Microsoft.Web.Administration.dll (version 7.9, installed in GAC), which sometimes introduces even a bigger problem (affecting apps who want to use full IIS’s MWA).
+IIS Express has its own Microsoft.Web.Administration.dll (version 7.9, installed in GAC), which sometimes introduces even a bigger problem (affecting apps who want to use full IIS's MWA).

 Thus, Jexus Manager was created to fill this gap, providing both a fully managed MWA clone which works without native dependencies, and GUI that emulating IIS Manager.